-Credicorp Capital Asset Management recognizes the importance of analyzing climate-related risks and opportunities as part of a responsible and sustainable investment approach.
+Credicorp Capital Asset Management recognizes the importance of analyzing climaterelated risks and opportunities as part of a responsible and sustainable investment approach.
 In 2021, it supported the Task Force on Climate-related Financial Disclosure (TCFD) recommendations.
 Since then, it has sought to raise awareness and training among issuers and its investment team on climate change and decarbonization challenges and opportunities.
-Through individual and collaborative engagements, Credicorp Capital Asset Management addresses the four dimensions of the TCFD recommendations with the portfolios' companies, seeking to understand the corporate governance of climate change issues, its integration into the business and financial strategy, into the integrated risk management of the firm, and the metrics and targets set to monitor this management.
+Through individual and collaborative engagements, Credicorp Capital Asset Management addresses the four dimensions of the TCFD recommendations with the portfolios' companies, seeking to understand the corporate governance of climate change issues, its integration into the business and financial strategy, into the integrated risk management of the firm, and the metrics and targets set to monitor this management. métricas y objetivos se plantean los emisores para monitorear esta gestión.